Vasil Iliev: Death

 Vasil Iliev was murdered on April 25, 1995, in Sofia.
 Unidentified gunmen opened fire on his Mercedes-Benz as he left his favorite restaurant, creating a fake automobile accident to seal off the road.
 The incident was so high profile, that the Minister of the Interior arrived at the crime scene in minutes.
-Iliev's bodyguards, who were traveling in a separate car unarmed, were unharmed.
+Iliev's bodyguards, who were traveling in a separate car heavily armed, were unharmed.

 The next boss of VIS was his brother Georgi Iliev.
 He was shot dead by a suspected sniper in Sunny Beach, Bulgaria, little more than 10 years after his brother.